 Favism can also occur following ingestion of bitter melon.
 Also, several other foods such as blueberries are listed on the internet as potentially associated with hemolysis, although the direct relationship is not clear.
 In our practice we do not advise dietary restrictions; however, for any questionable food we emphasize to our patients and their families to be observant of any changes suggestive of increased hemolysis.
 Patients are encouraged to call their physician if any changes are noted.

 The mechanism by which fava beans induce hemolysis may involve the pyrimidine metabolites divicine and isouramil (aglycones of the glucosides) [103-105].
-These compounds act as strong reducing agents.
-Both rapidly overwhelm the already diminished GSH-generating capacity of G6PD-deficient cells and may also have direct effects on RBC function.
+These compounds act as strong reducing agents, which in the presence of oxygen form an unstable intermediate that oxidizes reduced glutathione.
+In G6PD-deficient red blood cells with diminished GSH-generating capacity this may have a direct effect on RBC function.
 In vitro studies have shown that divicine reduces the activity of catalase which, like the glutathione pathway, contributes to hydrogen peroxide removal, and requires NADPH for maintenance of normal activity .

 Pregnancy — Pregnant and nursing women who are heterozygous for G6PD deficiency should avoid drugs with oxidant potential, because some of these drugs gain access to the fetal circulation and to breast milk.